-No Labels spent years just trying to get members of Congress from both parties to get in a room together.
+No Labels spent years just trying to get members of Congress from both parties into a room together.
 It wasn’t easy, but over time these meetings built trust, led to legislation and ultimately led to something that has never existed before on Capitol Hill: The creation of a durable bipartisan bloc committed to getting to “yes” on key issues.
 It's called the Problem Solvers Caucus.

-The Problem Solvers Caucus is already proving its willingness to operate as a durable bipartisan bloc.
+The Problem Solvers Caucus is proving its willingness to operate as a durable bipartisan bloc.

 Caucus members passed a bylaw stating that the Caucus would stick together and vote together if 75 percent of all Caucus members and 51 percent of Democrats and Republicans supported a policy position.

 The Caucus passed the biggest test of its vote threshold when it released its five-point bipartisan health care fix, which was subsequently endorsed by Governors John Kasich (R-OH) and John Hickenlooper (D-CO).
 It was the first bipartisan health care fix offered in this Congress and is similar in concept to the recent health care proposal released by Senators Lamar Alexander (R-TN) and Patty Murray (D-WA).

 Join No Labels, the movement fighting for a new politics of problem solving.
 If you join and become a member of our cause, you will receive the real facts you can’t find anywhere else and free tools to help recruit friends and family in your community.
 You’ll be able to participate in our periodic surveys that seek your input on No Labels policy priorities.